 As soon as I found out that the indoor climbing gym at Fun Haven was free for kids 3 and under I knew I wanted to take the Little Miss.
 We had a blast and will probably go once a week until the weather gets better.

 The climbing gym has three levels, two slides that make my stomach do a little flip and some neat guns to shoot foam balls and the kids/parents down below.

 There’s also a play area for toddlers and big building blocks.

 We’ve always gone in the morning and there are a lot of young kids there.
 It might not be as much fun for the little ones with older kids playing.

 Be warned that the air compressors for the foam ball toys can be pretty loud and that can scare some kids.
-The Little Miss didn't like the noise, but moved on quick because it was so much fun!
+The Little Miss didn’t like the noise, but moved quickly because it was so much fun!

 After we’re done climbing, we usually walk through the arcade and sit in the car games and dance on the dancing games.
 So far we haven’t spent any money, but the Little Miss has been really eager to get a big pixie stick.
 I have no idea how she even knows what it is, but I might need to spend some money to win some tickets to get one.

 Oh, and there might be free cookies too.
 I haven’t figured that out yet.

 Are These Really Free?

 You’ll notice that many of our go-to spots are stores.
 Many stores specifically create a family-friendly atmosphere to get families to shop there.